NHL on television in the 2020s: ESPN and TNT Sports

 For the 2021–22 season, ESPN aired 18 games (billed as ESPN Hockey Night),' 'while 75 exclusive national games per season would be streamed exclusively on ESPN+.
 For the 2021–22 season, most of these games (billed as ESPN+ Hockey Night)' aired on Tuesday and Thursday nights, with selected games on Friday nights.
 These games will also be available to Hulu subscribers.
 ESPN's first broadcasts were an opening night doubleheader, with the Pittsburgh Penguins at the defending Stanley Cup champions Tampa Bay Lightning, and the Seattle Kraken at the Vegas Golden Knights in the Kraken's first regular-season game in franchise history.

 For the 2022–23 season, out-of-market games on ESPN+ – which did not carry any specific branding in the inaugural season – were branded as "NHL Power Play on ESPN+".
 ESPN (34) and ESPN2 (1) aired a combined at least 35 games (billed as ESPN Hockey Night),' while ABC aired 15 games under the ABC Hockey Saturday package, which consisted of 4 doubleheaders, the 2023 NHL Stadium Series, and one late-season tripleheader beginning the weekend after the All-Star break.'

-On May 14, 2023, ESPN was widely criticized for its decision to implement a split screen between its coverage of Game 6 of the Stanley Cup Playoff series between the Vegas Golden Knights and Edmonton Oilers and a Sunday Night Baseball telecast between the St. Louis Cardinals and Boston Red Sox, which was being played at the same time and was ultimately won by St. Louis by the score of 9-1.
+On May 14, 2023, ESPN was widely criticized for its decision to implement a split screen between its coverage of game six of the Stanley Cup Playoff series between the Vegas Golden Knights and Edmonton Oilers and a Sunday Night Baseball telecast between the St. Louis Cardinals and Boston Red Sox, which was being played at the same time and was ultimately won by St. Louis by the score of 9-1.

 For the 2023–24 season, ESPN+/Hulu airs at least 50 exclusive games.
 Among linear broadcasts, 19 games aired on ABC, featuring four double-headers, both NHL Stadium Series games, and two triple-headers on February 17 and April 13.
-ABC will also air the 2024 Stanley Cup Finals.
+ABC will also air the 2024 Stanley Cup Final.
 ABC Hockey Saturday for this season began on January 13, preceding Super Wild Card Saturday of the NFL playoffs, unlike past years when its slate began after the NHL All-Star Game, and ESPN air the rest.

 On June 5, 2023, it was announced that Chelios' contract would not be renewed as part of Disney's $5.5 billion cost cutting.
 On September 12, 2023, TNT hired Boucher away from ESPN/ABC to serve as Keith Jones' replacement on the top team, thus reuniting with former NBC partners Kenny Albert and Eddie Olczyk.
 On October 10, 2023, ESPN announced that Barry Melrose would retire from the network to spend more time with his family after being diagnosed with Parkinson's disease.
 On December 19, 2023, Campbell-Pascall accepted a new position as a special advisor role with the Professional Women's Hockey League (PWHL).
 Although she had left Sportsnet, she will remain with ESPN/ABC.